redhat-scholars/istio-tutorial/readme.md

 Make sure you are in the main directory of "istio-tutorial"

 ```
-oc create -f istiofiles/route-rule-recommendations-v1-mirror-v2.yml -n tutorial
+oc create -f istiofiles/route-rule-recommendation-v1-mirror-v2.yml -n tutorial

-curl $(minishift openshift service customer --url)
+curl customer-tutorial.$(minishift ip).nip.io
 ```

 ## Access Control

 #### Whitelist

-We'll create a whitelist on the preferences service to only allow requests from the recommendations service, which will make the preferences service invisible to the customer service.
-Requests from the customer service to the preferences service will return a 404 Not Found HTTP error code.
+We'll create a whitelist on the preference service to only allow requests from the recommendation service, which will make the preference service invisible to the customer service.
+Requests from the customer service to the preference service will return a 404 Not Found HTTP error code.

 ```
 istioctl create -f istiofiles/acl-whitelist.yml -n tutorial
 ```

 ```
-curl $(minishift openshift service customer --url)
+curl customer-tutorial.$(minishift ip).nip.io
 C100 *404 Not Found *
 ```